 Jerry Lu, an investor at Maveron unpacks why social commerce works so well in China.

 "WeChat is already integrated into people's daily lives; there's no need to download anything.
 Context switching doesn't exist.
 In the west, though, you're constantly switching between apps and tasks."

 In China, customer adoption is no problem, which is a massive deal for an app that boasts over 1.2 billion users).
 In the west, it's a different story.
 Messaging, a core product, is fragmented across different apps, such as G-Chat, Apple's iMessage, and Facebook's Messenger, and WhatsApp, as well as Snapchat.
-So already, the core product by which you interact is fragmented, and this creates a cascading effect down.
+So already, the core product by which you interact is fragmented, and this creates a cascading effect all the way down.

-Beyond that, every tool requires a new download, along with its user onboarding and adoption.
+Beyond that, every tool requires a new download, along with its own user onboarding and adoption.
 But driving user adoption is hard.
 We're tired of adopting new tools.

-Again, the problem is fragmentation and fundamentally different consumer habits.
+Again, the problem is fragmentation and the fundamentally different consumer habits.
 So can the WeChat model work in the west?